HelterXavier/dev_env_django_docker_postgreSQL/README.md

-# Basic Start Project Django PostegreSQL Docker
+# Basic structure to start a project with Django, PostgreSQL and Docker